cgMuro/auto-image-captioning/README.md

 ```
 Due to the lack of computationally resources I used [Google Colab](https://colab.research.google.com/) to train the model for 30 epochs using progressive overloading.

-Finally I evaluated and tested the model using the [BLEU score](https://en.wikipedia.org/wiki/BLEU).
+Finally, I evaluated and tested the model using the [BLEU score](https://en.wikipedia.org/wiki/BLEU).

 ## Predictions